 EDM Chord Progression Deep Dive

-EDM chord progression choices should be informed by the knowledge that most EDM is constructed from only 4 chords.
-This is also true of most popular music (rock, blues, pop).
-In this article, I’ll show you some different examples, but every example is going to built using the same 4 chords.
-We’ll see that you only need I, IV, V and vi to create awesome tracks in House, Dubstep and Trance.
-But, you can mix these chords up in an order to create music in any EDM sub-genre, too.
+Most EDM is constructed from only 4 chords.
+This is also true of most popular music.
+In this article, let’s look at some different examples… We’ll see that you only need I, IV, V and vi to create awesome tracks in House, Dubstep and Trance, Techno or whatever you’re producing (mixing these chords up in any order works for sub-genres, too).

 Roman Numerals to Know:

 - I – the chord built off of the 1st scale degree in any key

 - IV – the chord built off of the 4th scale degree in any key

 - V – the chord built off of the 5th scale degree in any key